-- 3.2 At this school/setting we will follow the Wales Safeguarding Procedures, https://safeguarding.wales/ and other guidance and protocols that have been endorsed and agreed by Gwent Safeguarding www.gwentsafeguarding.org.uk. - 3.3 The school will ensure it has a Designated Senior Person (DSP) for Safeguarding, who has undertaken the appropriate training, plus identify clear arrangements for a substitute in the DSP's absence.
-These arrangements will be replicated for Children Looked After, the roles are definably different but may be undertaken by the same person. - 3.4 Within this school the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
-Our named DSP for Child Protection is Mrs K Davies (headteacher).
-Deputy DSP for Safeguarding & Child Protection is Mr G Jones (Deputy) Mrs J Hiscott (FLO)
+- 3.2 At this school/setting we will follow the Wales Safeguarding Procedures, Wales Safeguarding Procedures And other guidance and protocols that have been endorsed and agreed by Gwent Safeguarding Gwent Safeguarding Board (GSB). - 3.3 The school will ensure it has a Designated Senior Person (DSP) for Safeguarding, who has undertaken the appropriate training, plus identify clear arrangements for a substitute in the DSP's absence.
+These arrangements will be replicated for Children Looked After, the roles are definably different but may be undertaken by the same person. - Within this school the Headteacher/Setting Leader retains overall responsibility for Safeguarding.
+Our named DSP for Safeguarding & Child Protection is Mrs Karen Davies (In primary schools this is usually the Headteacher)

+Deputy DSPs for Safeguarding & Child Protection Miss Gemma Jones and Mrs Jill Hiscott